kalbyimanie/devops/docker/jenkins/README.md

 ### [ localhost ] How to encrypt jenkins.env using gnupg

-1. create jenkins.env inside `docker/gnupg/data` directory
+1. create a file called `jenkins.env` inside `docker/gnupg/data` directory
 2. edit `jenkins.env` accordingly
 3. go to `docker/jenkins` directory, then run the following command `make setup-encryptor`